In this article

 “Got Milk” began as a tagline from a series of ads featuring people struggling uncomfortably after having dry or sticky treats without any milk to wash it down.

 The slogan almost didn’t make the cut.
 Staff at the ad agency deemed it “lazy” and “grammatically incorrect”.
-The first run of award-winning ads with this slogan were directed by Michael Bay.
+The first run of award-winning ads with this slogan was directed by Michael Bay.

 4. M&M's Marketing slogan – Melts in your mouth, not in your hand is the world’s favourite slogan